Pre-Occupational/Physical Therapy Program

 Our graduates have also gone on to study at schools including the University of Iowa, Creighton University, Kansas City University of Medicine and Biosciences and the University of Nebraska Medical Center, among others.

 Whether you plan on becoming an occupational or physical therapist, we recommend our pre-PT students select one (or more) of the following majors:

 How does life work?
-Biochemistry helps find the answer, which means it's a great launching point for a career in medicine — or anything else that has to dow ith nature or science.
+Biochemistry helps find the answer, which means it's a great launching point for a career in occupational or physical therapy — or anything else that has to do with nature or science.
 Simply put, biochemistry is the study of how life works at the molecular level.

 This is a more general major, and at first you'll study a broader range of biology-related topics.
 Then, you'll meet with an advisor to decide the best upper-level courses to take.
 It's a great "double-major" to add to your medical school credentials.